Updated: August 2019

 But you will also see DiveOptx reviews from people that say they don't stick and wash off easily.
 It's likely they did not get their masks clean, did not follow the instructions, or they have some special coating on their mask that prevents good adhesion.
 Some masks have a layer of silicone inside that prevents you from really getting the mask clean, and the only way to get rid of it is a process called "burning" which you can see in this video.

 So how do you put them on?
 You clean your mask very thoroughly.
 Then you put some warm water inside.
 You then position the lenses where you want them (top edge of the lens just below your lower eyelashes).
 Then you push them down and carefully massage out the air bubbles.
 Pour off the water in the mask, dry them out inside with a cloth, and then let them air dry for 24 hours.
 You really need to give it 24 hours.
 Then you could test them by soaking them to see if you have done a good job.
+It is pretty obvious when you don't have them on correctly because you will see air bubbles, or the edges lifting.

 A Great Snorkeling Camera